When will schools have students back in classrooms?

 What will happen to class sizes if a new student enrolls?

-Classroom size will be limited to the number of students an individual classroom can accommodate while maintaining 6-feet physical distance when students are at their desks.
+Classroom size will be limited to the number of students an individual classroom can accommodate while maintaining 6-feet physical distance when students are at their desks and 6 feet from the teaching area.
 In some circumstances, newly enrolled students may have to be placed in a different classroom.

 Will students have to wear masks while at school?